opencast/opencast-admin-interface/README.md

 The build and the browser tab should automatically refresh on every change you make to the codebase.

-This assumes you have an internet connection to which the development server will then proxy all the backend request, authenticating them as user `admin` with password `opencast`.
+The default target for API calls is `https://develop.opencast.org` to which the development server will proxy all the backend request, authenticating them as user `admin` with password `opencast`.

 If you want to work with a different Opencast and/or user, you can change the command thusly: